본문으로 건너뛰기

 }

-As is covered in the mutability section of these docs, a "view-only" function will have open parenthesis around &self while "change methods" or mutable functions will have &mut self.
+As is covered in the function section of these docs, a "view-only" function will have open parenthesis around &self while "change methods" or mutable functions will have &mut self.
 In the function above, the PUZZLE_NUMBER is returned.
 A user may call this method using the proper RPC endpoint without signing any transaction, since it's read-only.
 Think of it like a GET request, but using RPC endpoints that are documented here.

 Mutable functions, on the other hand, require a signed transaction.
 The first example is a typical approach where the user supplies a parameter that's assigned to a field: